senyosimpson/blog/blog/content/posts/clojure-learnings.md

 def add(a, b):
     return a + b

-# bind the argument a to the value 2.
+# bind the argument b to the value 2.
 Adder is now a new function
 adder = partial(add, b=2)

 # we can use adder now and only specify one argument (i.e a)